 Reversing Falls Restaurant

-Day 2 started with a typical hotel breakfast and a tour around city by car.
+Day 2 started with the complimentary hotel breakfast and a free time to wonder the city.
 By 11AM, we headed to Reversing Falls Restaurant, the new restaurant replacing the former Reversing Falls tourist information centre and restaurant.

 Travelling Foodie Tip: If you’re dining at the restaurant, make sure you ask for a table with a view!